citp/privacy-policy-historical/a/ab/abi/abilogic.com.md

 Our Customer List

-Our customer list is internally used by our company, [Abi7 Network Group](http://www.deemx.com/).
+Our customer list is internally used by our company, [Abilogic International Group](http://www.abilogic.com/).
 Our customers can modify their personal information and E-mail address by sending an E-mail request from the original E-mail address that was used for purchase or by sending a request from an arbitrary address and attaching the original registration message that the customer received from the payment service after purchase.
 We then send a notification E-mail with all changes to the customer's personal information to the official E-mail address.
 We store and keep all information about our customers private and secure in our off-line database and we DON'T sell it or release it to third parties.